saffre-rumma/www/stories/jobs/pm.rst

   free.

 - This potential is currently merely visible to investors and stakeholders.
-There is much work to do.
-Even professional developers can get scared when they realize how much there is to do.
+There is much work to do to bring Lino to the next level so that it can grow from a project with a handful of developers into a reliable international infrastructure.

 - Rumma & Ko wants to remain a family-sized dynamic team of creative developers.
-We don't have sufficient human resources for bringing Lino to the next level.
+We don't have the human resources for bringing Lino to the next level.

 - Even if we *would* decide to become big ourselves, this wouldn't be a solution.
 The role of bringing Lino to the next level must be